Alternhuman/marcopolo/doc/source/fundamentals/configuration_files.rst

+.. _configuration_files:

 Configuration files
 -------------------

 The behaviour of MarcoPolo is defined almost in its entirety by the configuration files.
-All parameters are defined in a single folder (/etc/marcopolo, usually).
+All parameters are defined in a single folder (``/etc/marcopolo``, usually).
 The main files and folders are the following:

 .. code::